IPad (7th generation)

-The seventh generation iPad (also referred to as the iPad 10.2-inch) is a tablet computer developed and marketed by Apple.
-It features a 10.2 in Retina display and is powered by the Apple A10 Fusion processor.
-It was the successor to the 9.7 in sixth generation iPad.
-The device was revealed on September 10, 2019, and released on September 25, 2019.
+The seventh-generation iPad (also referred to as the iPad 10.2 in) is a tablet computer developed and marketed by Apple.
+It has a 10.2 in Retina display and is powered by the Apple A10 Fusion processor.
+The successor to the 9.7 in sixth-generation iPad, it was revealed on September 10, 2019, and released on September 25, 2019.

-Unlike previous iPad models, which had a 9.7 in display, the device was the first in the entry-level iPad lineup to feature a larger 10.2 in display size.The device supports the first generation Apple Pencil, like its predecessor, and now supports Apple's 'Smart Keyboard' cover and was targeted towards the budget and educational markets.
+Aimed at the budget and educational markets, it was the first entry-level iPad with a 10.2 in display instead of a 9.7 in display.
+The device supports the first-generation Apple Pencil, like its predecessor, and Apple's Smart Keyboard cover.
+It is the last supported iPad that lacks a Neural Engine; it can run versions of iPadOS up to iPadOS 18.

 Its successor, the eighth-generation iPad, was revealed on September 15, 2020.

-The seventh generation iPad last supported iPadOS 18, while its predecessor, the 6th-generation iPad, which also used the A10 Fusion processor, last supported iPadOS 17.
-This iPad was also the last supported iPad without a Neural Engine.

 History

-Rumors centering around a successor to the 2018 iPad began to surface in the first half of 2019, when seven iPad models were registered on the Eurasian Economic Commission, a database known for providing hints about upcoming devices to be released by Apple.
-One of the models was believed to be a new entry-level iPad, which would allegedly have minor design upgrades as compared to the 2018 iPad.
-Several sources have claimed that the new model would feature a dual-lens rear camera and that its screen size may measure 10.2 inches, up from the 9.7-inch screen size of previous iPad models.
-Reports from BGR also claimed that the device could begin its mass production in July 2019, with a predicted release date of around the third quarter of that year.
+Rumors of a successor to the 2018 iPad surfaced in January 2019, after Apple registered seven iPad models with the Eurasian Economic Commission, whose database is known for providing hints about the company's upcoming devices.
+One of the models was rumored to be a new entry-level iPad with minor design upgrades from the 2018 model, including a dual-lens rear camera and a 10.2-inch display.
+BGR said mass production could start in July 2019 for release in the year's third quarter.

-This iPad was revealed by Apple on September 10, 2019, at the same event as the iPhone 11, iPhone 11 Pro and iPhone 11 Pro Max at the Steve Jobs Theater, with a scheduled release date of September 30 of that year.
-It was announced to retail at a starting price of $329 in the United States.
-The iPad was released on the online Apple Store on September 25, 2019.
+Apple revealed the 7th-gen iPad—along with the iPhone 11, iPhone 11 Pro and iPhone 11 Pro Max—at its Steve Jobs Theater on September 10, 2019, with a starting price of $329 (in the United States) and a release date of September 30.
+It actually went on sale on Apple's website on September 25, 2019.

-Notably, the body dimensions of the 2019 10.2" iPad have been enlarged to match that of the third generation iPad Air and the previous generation 10.5" iPad Pro, allowing the Smart Keyboard to be used for all three models.
-In addition to eliminating recharging and Bluetooth pairing, the direct connection satisfies the education market's requirement for direct connection only during standardized tests.
-All iPads also retain backwards compatibility with third-party accessory Bluetooth keyboards.
+It was larger than its 6th-gen predecessor, with a body that matched the third-generation iPad Air and the previous-generation 10.5 in iPad Pro.
+This allowed the Smart Keyboard to be used for all three models, which eliminated the need for recharging and pairing of third-party Bluetooth keyboards and satisfied the education market's requirement for direct-connection keyboards during standardized tests.

-Following the announcement at Apple's WWDC 2025, the seventh-generation iPad no longer supports the major software update starting with iPadOS 26 onwards.
+As announced at Apple's WWDC 2025, the seventh-generation iPad supports no version of iPadOS after iPadOS 18.